mincebert/econet-fstime/README.md

 The year code doesn't handle dates beyond 2099, even though the 7-bit range extends the supported years up to 2108 - dates beyond this are often not supported by the [patched] Master MOS and IntegraB IBOS, anyway).
-If this ever becomes and issue, someone else will have to solve it!
+If this ever becomes an issue, someone else will have to solve it!

-There doesn't appear to be a way to tell is the OSWORD &0F call has succeeded, other than checking the subsequent time with *TIME, so no error will be displayed, if this fails.
+There doesn't appear to be a way to tell if the OSWORD &0F call has succeeded, other than checking the subsequent time with *TIME, so no error will be displayed, if this fails.

-If the `I` option is used on a computer without an IntegraB IBOS, strange output or errors may be displayed, depending on the support for the `*DATE` and `*TIME` commands (the Master will typically run *DATE from the Econet Library directory and then the MOS `*TIME` command, for example).
+If the `I` option is used on a computer without an IntegraB IBOS, strange output or errors may be displayed, depending on the support for the `*DATE` and `*TIME` commands (a BBC Master will typically run `*DATE` from the Econet Library directory and then the MOS `*TIME` command, for example).

 The time retrieved from a Level 3 fileserver appears to always contain the seconds as 00, so the time will be rounded down to the nearest minute.
-This may be a limitation of the software or have been caused by the extra space for the year patch.
+This may be a limitation of the software or have been caused by the extra space required for the 7-bit year patch.